 Phil Eames is chief executive at NDP one of the UK’s leading digital agencies.
 He joined NDP in 2016, alongside this busy role he sits and works on a number of advisory panels and board roles including advisor on data driven marketing and consumer engagement to UST Global and chair of the board at Akquire.
 Prior to NDP he was COO at Aimia, which is the world’s leading operator of loyalty programmes including Nectar in the UK and Airmiles in the Middle East.
 He is a specialist in loyalty consumer engagement and data driven marketing.
 Phil spent 7 years working with Fujitsu running their card and payment business prior to leading the digital business of Incepta PLC where he ran businesses in the US and Europe.
 Phil has extensive experience executing and running mergers and acquisition and company disposals and has wide international business experience having worked in and run businesses in Europe, US, India, Africa and the Middle East.

-Peter Fanning is chief executive of the CIOT (Chartered Institute of Taxation).
-He joined the CIOT in 2008 as its first chief executive following a brief secondment to the Office of the Permanent Secretary to HM Treasury.
-From 2004 Peter led the transformation of the Office of Government Commerce (an independent office of HM Treasury) as deputy chief executive/director general and later acting chief executive/2nd permanent secretary.
+Peter Fanning is the chair of the Advisory Board.
+He recently retired after 11 years as chief executive of the CIOT (Chartered Institute of Taxation) which he joined in 2008 as its first chief executive following a brief secondment to the Office of the Permanent Secretary to HM Treasury.
+From 2004 Peter led the transformation of the Office of Government Commerce (an independent office of HM Treasury) firstly, as deputy chief executive/director general and later, acting chief executive/2nd permanent secretary.
 He previously served as the founding director of London’s Centre of Procurement Excellence based in the former Association of London Government; managing director of IPF, the commercial arm of CIPFA; and chief executive of the 4Ps, established to support Local Authorities procure through the PFI.
-Peter spent over twelve years with the NatWest Group, where he was director of NatWest Capital Markets and former head of product development in the Commercial Division.
+Peter spent over twelve years with the NatWest Group, where he was a director in NatWest Capital Markets and a former head of product development in the Commercial Division.
 Peter has served as trustee and board member of The Coalfields Regeneration Trust and is a former committee member of Hyde Housing Association.

 Sinead Finn worked for Ryanair for 13 years during the company’s most prolific growth years, establishing an outstanding track record for increasing revenue and market-share as head of sales and marketing, and later as director of commercial revenue.
 She was responsible for the management and development of all ancillary revenue streams during a period of significant growth.
 She joined Ryanair when the airline was carrying fewer than 3m passengers and left as the airline headed towards 78m passengers in 2011.
 In 2011, Sinead established affinnity, which assists tech businesses to perform and grow in Europe by doing business in the Aviation and Travel Sectors.